 Henry was born in March 1955.
 He studied Law at Magdalene College, Cambridge.
 Having graduated in 1977 he was called to the Bar (Middle Temple) where he served as a barrister for 8 years.

 Henry married Emma Whiteley in 1993 and they have a young son, Jamie.
-Henry is treasurer of the Lords and Commons Cricket Club, and outside Westminster enjoys country sports and golf.
+Henry was the treasurer of the Lords and Commons Cricket Club, and outside Westminster enjoys country sports and golf.

-Over recent years, Henry has taken up three unpaid positions with foundations, including: Chairman of the Westminster Foundation for Democracy (http://www.wfd.org/), which is this country’s leading player in helping to build parliamentary and democratic institutions in fragile states; Chairman of the Parliamentary Research Unit (PRU) (https://www.pru.org.uk/) parliament’s leading research body which provides non-party political research to Conservative MPs and Peers; Co-Chairman of the 2015 Global Law Summit Ltd, (http://globallawsummit.com/), which was set up to organise last year’s large international law conference in London which celebrated 800 years of Magna Carta and promoted the UK’s world-beating legal services.
+Whilst an MP Henry took up three unpaid positions with foundations, including: Chairman of the Westminster Foundation for Democracy (http://www.wfd.org/), which is this country’s leading player in helping to build parliamentary and democratic institutions in fragile states; Chairman of the Parliamentary Research Unit (PRU) (https://www.pru.org.uk/) parliament’s leading research body which provides non-party political research to Conservative MPs and Peers; Co-Chairman of the 2015 Global Law Summit Ltd, (http://globallawsummit.com/), which was set up to organise last year’s large international law conference in London which celebrated 800 years of Magna Carta and promoted the UK’s world-beating legal services.

 Henry is also on the board of three small private sector companies, and an advisory board member of a private fund management partnership.